yelof3/my-first-hugo-site-2/content/about/_index.md

 type: "page"
 ---

-## foley.works
+## Foley.works
 This site was originally created as a work portfolio while I was looking for a job.
 I got hired just as I was completing the site, so I turned it into a little portfolio of my fun-based projects instead.
-Below is a bit of info about me.

 ## Foley
 I’m the father of a kind, intelligent, funny and all around wonderful girl.
 I’m so lucky to be her Dad, and am amazed and inspired by her every day.